-Christine Forke Young, PhD, MSN, CRNP is an Associate Fellow of the Center for Injury Research and Prevention at The Children's Hospital of Philadelphia (CHOP) and a Fellow of CHOP's Violence Prevention Initiative.
+Christine Forke Young, CRNP, PhD is a licensed and nationally-certified Pediatric Nurse Practitioner, an Associate at the Center for Violence Prevention at Children's Hospital of Philadelphia (CHOP), and an Associate Fellow at the Center for Injury Research and Prevention at CHOP.
 Dr. Forke Young's targeted area of interest is understanding the intergenerational impacts of exposure to adverse childhood experiences (ACEs) and intimate partner violence and identifying factors that can mitigate risk for children, adolescents, and families.

 She currently is working on a project that will solicit the opinions of national experts in the development of a tool that will be used by pediatric hospitals to assess their institutional capacity to care for pediatric patients exposed to family violence.
 Use of the tool will allow hospitals to identify their strengths as well as areas where improvement is needed in order to impart change at the system level.